markope/crossbarwww/website/crossbario/docs/WAMP-Long-Poll-Service.md

 The default transport for WAMP is WebSocket.
 For clients not supporting WebSocket, the WAMP specification defines a transport that runs over a HTTP long-poll mechanism.

+## Example using AutobahnJS

 AutobahnJS fully supports WAMP-over-Longpoll and you can find a complete working example in the Crossbar.io examples [here](https://github.com/crossbario/crossbarexamples/tree/master/longpoll).

+## Example using curl

+For developers that want to add WAMP-over-Longpoll support to their WAMP client library, we have another [example](https://github.com/crossbario/crossbarexamples/tree/master/longpoll_curl) which demonstrates the transport using **curl** only.
+This example can be useful during development and debugging.
+It is **not** intended for end-users.

 ## Configuration